www.reelradio.com

 play This Exhibit 'SCOPED (05:37)

 SCOPEDIf you just don't want the music, this version's for you, in the same hi-fi bandwidth!
-Please remember that in addition to music licensing fees for the RESTORED version, there are bandwidth and hardware costs for this 'SCOPED version, and anything streamed from REELRADIO.
-We welcome your support.

 [By Uncle Ricky with notes from Rob Frankel]